-Rates: $11 — $25 Taxes and fees are not included.
+Rates: $8 — $35 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

 The park has 222 campsites in five different areas.
 All sites have tables, grills, water, and electricity and are served by six bathhouses.
 92 sites have sewer connections.
-Some sites will accommodate an RV up to 45 feet in length.
+Some sites will accommodate an RV up to 65 feet in length.
 Ice and firewood may be purchased year-round.
 Most campgrounds are accessible by persons with a disability.

-Each site may contain no more than eight people.
-A campsite may contain only one camping unit (motor home, trailer, pop-up, pickup camper, lowed camper, etc.) This site may also contain one tent but no more than three tents.
+Each site may contain no more than six people.
+A campsite may contain only one camping unit (motor home, trailer, pop-up, pickup camper, lowed camper, etc.).
+This site may also contain one tent but no more than three tents.
 All parked vehicles must not infringe on a neighboring campsite or block the road in any way.
 All sites must be paid for and the site marker posted.

+Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
+Please refrain from bringing untreated wood into the park.
 Certified heat-treated wood is available to purchase from concessioners in many of the campgrounds as well as from vendors in the communities around the park.
 Certified heat-treated wood is clearly marked with a state/federal seal.

 To learn more about invasive pests, visit www.protecttnforests.org.

 To learn more about Don’t Move Firewood, visit www.dontmovefirewood.org.